Homemade Irish Soda Bread

 - 4 cups all-purpose flour

 - 1/4 cup sugar

 - 1 large egg

 - 3 to 4 tablespoons caraway seeds

-- In a large bowl, combine the flour, sugar, salt, baking powder and baking soda.
-Cut in butter until mixture resembles coarse meal.
-Combine buttermilk and egg; stir into dry ingredients just until moistened.
+- Preheat oven to 375°.
+In a large bowl, combine flour, sugar, salt, baking powder and baking soda.
+Cut in butter until mixture resembles coarse crumbs.
+Whisk buttermilk and egg; stir into dry ingredients just until moistened.
 Stir in raisins and caraway seeds.

-- Turn out onto a floured surface and knead lightly until smooth.
-Shape dough into a ball and place on a greased baking pan.
+- Turn out onto a floured surface.
+Knead gently 8-10 times.
+Shape into a ball and place on a greased baking pan.
 Pat into a 7-in. round loaf.
 Cut a 4-in. cross about 1/4 in. deep on top to allow for expansion.
 Brush top with milk.

 Made this two years in a row and my friends and family devour it and I get asked for the recipe.

 I will make this for St Pat's day- thanks!